NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

 can use and why you chose a certain number on which to base your request.
-It also is helpful to include information on the portability of the code to other platforms and on your team’s knowledge and experience with systems that are similar to Cheyenne.
+It also is helpful to include information on the portability of the code to other platforms and on your team’s knowledge and experience with systems that are similar to Derecho.

 Use these links to download sample proposals: